-So, whether you’re doing your weekly shop and want to know if certain products are suitable for vegans, or are roaming a new city in search of a fantastic vegan restaurant — “there’s an app for that!”
+So, whether you’re doing your weekly vegan grocery list and want to know if certain products are suitable for vegans, or are traveling as a vegan and roaming a new city in search of a fantastic vegan restaurant — “there’s an app for that!”

 7 Awesome Eating, Drinking and Lifestyle Apps for Vegans

-Likely the most well known of all apps for vegans.
+Likely the most well-known of all apps for vegans.
 At a glance, Happy Cow just looks like a helpful app to find nearby vegan restaurants, which of course it is — but beyond that, it offers so much more.
-The app itself is straightforward to use and utilising your device’s GPS to find several great options closeby.
+The app itself is straightforward to use and utilizing your device’s GPS to find several great options close by.
 It’s worth noting that you can also use their website to search if you happen to be on your laptop.
 Right, so we know it can help me track down nearby vegan spots — but what else?